samuelsycamore/nextjs-docs/pages/guides/jamstack-headless.md

 (My stack of choice?
 Next.js, styled with Tailwind, plugged into [Prismic CMS](https://www.prismic.io).
 Your mileage may vary, but this setup works great for me, and it's a breeze to set up!)

 I hope this introductory guide has helped to shed some light on this rather esoteric topic.
-If you have any questions - or you just want to take me to task for something I've misunderstood here - please have at it in the comments below!
+If you have any questions - or you just want to take me to task for something I've misunderstood here - please don't hesitate to reach out!

-**What's your favorite headless CMS?
-I've love to know!**

-* * *

-*Thanks for reading!
-Is your team in need of a new JavaScript developer?
-Does your company value high-quality documentation & public-facing communication?
-Let's talk!
-[My DMs are open on Twitter](https://www.twitter.com/tanoaksam).*